CootCraig/nanoc_blog/blog/content/posts/2015-05-18-wordpress-for-bloggers.md

 I want to do the basic content management myself.

+## What I want:

-* Pick a layout design and graphics that are pleasing
+* With help pick a layout design, colors and graphics that are pleasing
 * Add blog entries
   * Basic text formatting
   * insert pictures